gauthampkrishnan/Python-Basics/README.md

 ### This Jupyter Notebook tell us how to define basic functions in python.
 ### Python Strings.ipynb
 ##  Defining and usage of Python Strings.
-### This Jupyter Notebook gives more info in usage of python strings.
+### This Jupyter Notebook give more info in usage of python strings.